remia/OpenColorIO/src/OpenColorIO/ACES2.md

 with noise, fine texture details in images).
 Moreover, there is a caching system on top of the constant memory, that might be trashed and results in even worse performance than expected for incoherent access patterns.
-Meanwhile, STORAGE / SSBO seem to be accessed similar to texture and generally work better with incoherent memory accesses.
+Meanwhile, STORAGE / SSBO seem to be accessed similar to texture, in global memory, and generally seem work better with incoherent memory accesses.

+When using SSBO with NVIDIA, using the coherent memory qualifier slow down the execution to similar level as const buffer arrays.
+The assembly generated now uses LDB.COH instead of LDB instructions, which mean cache coherency is enforced.
+The hardware is forced to use additional synchronization primitives to make sure every shader invokation has consistent visibility on the cache.
+This seem to reenforce the point made above about cache trashing being a factor in const arrays / CBUFFER slowness here.

 https://registry.khronos.org/OpenGL/extensions/NV/NV_gpu_program5_mem_extended.txt